 “This isn’t just another hot dog—a lot went into creating a truly unique product.
 The new Field Roast Signature Stadium Dog was inspired by the flavors of premium, kosher-style beef hot dogs, and unlike other products that use liquid smoke for flavor, our dogs are smoked in a real smokehouse,” Dan Curtin, President of Field Roast’s parent company Greenleaf Foods, said.
 “Wienerschnitzel is the perfect partner to debut our Plant-Based Dog because, simply put, they know hot dogs.”

-Vegan hot dogs at Wienerschnitzel
+Meatless hot dogs at Wienerschnitzel

-While the new vegan hot dogs are only available at 19 test locations, Doug Koegeboehn, Chief Marketing Officer of Wienerschnitzel, says they could expand to the chain’s 328 restaurants and franchise locations should they prove popular.
+While the new hot dogs are only available at 19 test locations, Doug Koegeboehn, Chief Marketing Officer of Wienerschnitzel, says they could expand to the chain’s 328 restaurants and franchise locations should they prove popular.
 “We are excited about the quality of this plant-based hot dog,” Koegeboehn said.
 “If these plant-based offerings perform well in our test markets, it’s something that we would be excited to offer to our customers chain-wide later this year.”

 Field Roast will launch its Signature Stadium Dog in stores in April 2021 where it will be sold alongside its beef-based counterparts.

 Editor’s note: this story has been updated to reflect that the buns offered at Wienerschnitzel are not vegan, a fact that was miscommunicated by a repesenative for the chain when this article was first published.